 Work with a buttonhole stitch to secure the hook in place, this is neater and more securer than a regular stitch.
 Stitch in and out either side of the wire edge.
 As you pull the thread through you will be left with a small loop.
 Take the needle through the loop from the front to the back.
 This is a buttonhole or blanket stitch.
 Complete the next stitch in the same manner, you will need 4-5 stitches to secure the circular hole.

 Take the thread into the other circular hole, coming up in the centre.
 Complete the same buttonhole stitch on this side.
 How you finish the thread will depend on the garment you are working with, whether you can tie the thread off underneath or you have to sew over yourself / loose the thread.

-Watch our detailed YouTube tutorial on how to sew the buttonhole stitch.
+Watch our detailed YouTube tutorial (How To: Buttonhole Stitch) on how to sew the buttonhole stitch.

 Start by finding the correct position for the eye.
 Place the hook and eye together and line up the fabric so that the edges match.
 I would still recommend positioning the eye 1/8″ (3mm) away from the edge of the fabric.
 When you have the hook and eye connected it will look like you need to position the eye closer to the edge of the fabric.
 However when you are wearing a garment the edge will take some strain and you want the hook and eye to still be invisible when the fabric is being pulled slightly.